dartmouth-cs98/dartmouth-cs98.github.io/slides/01_pitches/index_slides.md

 * get roommate to cleanup
 * go on a date
 * get a job
-* everything is pitching
-* present what you care about
+* anytime present what you care about

+* last term we had a pitching activity
+* where people pitched their favorite food and then we got that food later in term
+* we can do that or move on to an ideation workshop?

 ---